 All documents for the MOS other than those subject to Rule 19 requiring a decision by the Signatories, will be submitted to the Secretariat at least 90 days prior to the MoS.
 The Secretariat will make them available electronically at least 60 days before the start of the meeting.

-However, the
+However, the Chair, during the meeting, may also permit submission and consideration of a new document addressing an issue arising directly from a document submitted in accordance with the Rules of Procedures.

 The Secretariat will include any item proposed by a Signatory on the provisional agenda.
 Should items be received by the Secretariat after the provisional agenda has been produced, but before the opening of the meeting, a supplementary provisional agenda will be circulated.